JamGrif/OpenGLProject/readme.md

 **The project is split into:**
 - **Engine** project which creates the .lib file and contains the heavy work
 - **Demo** project which creates an .exe file, by using the Engine.lib, and is launched by the Launcher to create the OpenGL window
-- **Launcher** project which uses WinForms (C#) to provide a way to specify which inital scene will be loaded when launching the Demo .exe
+- **Launcher** project which uses WinForms (C#) to provide a way to specify which initial scene will be loaded when launching the Demo .exe

 I have been further developing this project in my own time for fun as it is a good way to experiement with and test my OpenGL and C++ ability